Virginia Pharmacy Gave Wrong COVID Vaccine Dosage to Children 5-11

 If a lower dosage of the vaccine meant for people 12 and older is given to younger children, parents can wait 21 days to restart the correct COVID-19 vaccine series, according to the Centers for Disease Control and Prevention.

-Parents can either wait the 21 days or proceed with getting the second dose as scheduled, insuring it is the correct vaccine with the orange cap, the county health department said.
+Parents can either wait the 21 days or proceed with getting the second dose as scheduled, ensuring it is the correct vaccine with the orange cap, the county health department said.

-Goodfriend says in the letter that Ted Pharmacy relinquished the rest of its COVID-19 vaccines to the health department.
+Goodfriend said in the letter that Ted Pharmacy relinquished the rest of its COVID-19 vaccines to the health department.

 Below is the full statement a spokesperson for Virginia's Board of Pharmacy gave News4: